floreo-labs/Java-Core-Curriculum/lessons/java-fund-review/meth-and-flow-review/ReadMe.md

 **Ground Rules for Exercises**

 - Don't just copy and paste!
 Programming, like playing an instrument or speaking another language, requires muscle memory.
 It is important that you get used to *typing* Java for yourself.
 Also, you will notice things you would not otherwise if you are forced to type them.
-- At the top of every exercise, write a *document comment*.
+- At the end of every exercise, write a *comment*.
 A document comment is description of the program for another user (or your future self).
 Get used to documenting your work!
 Here is an example document comment for the previous exercise:

 ```java
     /**